Quercetin Benefits, Foods, Supplements and Dosage - Dr. Axe

 • Cruciferous veggies, including broccoli, cabbage and sprouts

-• Leafy green veggies, including spinach, kale
+• Leafy green veggies, including spinach and kale

 • Citrus fruits